Demo Kitchen Recipe: Dry Rubbed Baked Ribs

 - 2 racks Pork Ribs, cleaned

-- In a medium mixing bowl, whisk together the brown sugar, old bay, paprika, salt, and pepper.
+- In a medium mixing bowl, whisk together the brown sugar, old bay, paprika, bay leaves, salt, and pepper.
 Rub the ribs with the spice mixture, wrap completely with aluminum foil, and let rest at room temperature for 1 hour.

 - Preheat your oven to 275 degrees and move the oven rack to the center position.